Daniele Gammelli

 Conference on Decision and Control (CDC), 2021

-ICML Workshop on RL for Real Life, 2021 (Best paper candiate)
+ICML Workshop on RL for Real Life, 2021 Best Paper Candidate

 We propose a deep reinforcement learning framework to control the rebalancing of AMoD systems through graph neural networks.
 Crucially, we demonstrate that graph neural networks enable reinforcement learning agents to recover behavior policies that are significantly more transferable, generalizable, and scalable than policies learned through other approaches.